 The American Bar

 Old-fashioned leather seats, heavy mahogany tables and decades of photos covering the walls: everything about the bar at the Stafford Hotel feels grand but lived-in.
 Food's steep even by hotel bar standards -- got a spare £19 for a chilli dog? -- and cocktails are in the same ballpark.
 It's in keeping with the hotel's prices, though.
-If you've got deep pockets and feel the need for a steady spot in a turbulent world, and maybe a club sandwich, the American Bar has you covered.16-18 St James's Place, SW1A
+If you've got deep pockets and feel the need for a steady spot in a turbulent world, and maybe a club sandwich, the American Bar has you covered.

 James Bond's author Ian Fleming was a regular at Duke's, which gives you an idea of this Mayfair bar's target demographic: eminence over celebrity, classic over fashionable, and martinis above everything.

 There's a 'smart, casual' dress code, which under a microscope looks a lot like: just smart.
-This is a hotel bar in the old-fashioned mould, for when you want to drink like Bond of yesteryear.35 St. James's Place, SW1A
+This is a hotel bar in the old-fashioned mould, for when you want to drink like Bond of yesteryear.

 The Bar at the Gilbert Scott